sonjaove/ML-hands-on/README.md

 - Analysing mumbai basin, and fitting the data for 3 years.
 - Then calculate the weighted average for each part in each grid, ans then sum them up to and assign this value to the main centroid of that particular shape.
 # 4th project - Prof. Sanjeev Jha (current)
-- analysing the Narmada river basin for 3 years:
+- getting the rainfall on Narmada river basin for 3 years:
     1. 2005
     2. 2015
     3. 2021